untoldengine/UntoldEngine/README.md

 Before running the engine, please visit the [Docs](https://untoldengine.github.io/api/docs/html/index.html).

-> Note: There is an issue that I haven't had time to get to it yet.
-But make sure to disable the Metal API Validation before running the engine.
-To do so, click on your Active Scheme, click on Edit Scheme, select the Options tab, then disable the Metal API Validation.
-I will try to fix that in the next version.

 ## What you need?

 To run the the Untold Engine, you need the following tools: